asdrubalivan/minesweeper-test-api/README.md

 ]
 ```

-In the aforementioned array the i, j index of each element corresponds to the i, j index of each column within the game board
+In the aforementioned array the i, j index of each element corresponds to a i, j cell within the game board

 Where:
-  *
+  * isMine indicates whether a cell is a mine or not
+  * isRevealed indicates whether a cell has been revealed or not
+  * hasFlag if the cell has been flagged

 ## Endpoints